docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

     cd /home/ubuntu/docker/letsencrypt
     ```

-2. Now get the certificate (modify `mail.myserver.tld`) and following the certbot instructions.
+2. Now get the certificate (modify `mail.example.com`) and following the certbot instructions.

 3. This will need access to port 80 from the internet, adjust your firewall if needed: